d0tTino/DeepThought-ReThought/docs/architecture.md

 ## Multi-Agent Demo

-The repository includes a demonstration of three lightweight agents exchanging messages using the `MemoryService` and a small HTTP LLM module.
+The repository includes a demonstration of three lightweight agents exchanging messages using the `CognitiveCoreService` and a small HTTP LLM module.
 The agents are coordinated with a LangGraph state machine and live in `examples/multi_agent_demo.py`.

 Start a local NATS server with `./scripts/start_nats.sh` and create the JetStream stream: